Admany/SwiProx/README.md

 ---

+### OP-Only Global Chat Lock Commands
+- `/swiprox global lock` - Lock global chat.
+Only ops and allow-list can use global chat; others are forced to proxy mode.
+- `/swiprox global lock add <name>` - Add a player to the allow-list for global chat while locked.
+- `/swiprox global lock remove <name>` - Remove a player from the allow-list.
+If online, they are switched to proxy mode.
+- `/swiprox global lock unlock` - Unlock global chat for everyone.

+> **Note:** The above lock commands require OP (permission level 2+) in-game.
+If you are opped, you will see and be able to use these commands.
+These commands let you control who can use global chat when it is locked, and enforce chat mode changes instantly for affected players.

+---

 ## Config Options (in `SwiProxConfig`)
 - `whisperRadius` - How far whispers travel (default: 10)
 - `yellRadius` - How far yells travel (default: 100)